font-bakers/knead/docs/user-guide.md

 guide](https://font-bakers.github.io/knead/developer-guide/#protocol-buffers-protobufs)
 for more information on what protocol buffers are and how `knead` uses them.

-Note that `.pb` files are saved with `_upper` and `_lower` since some filesystems do not distinguish between uppercase and lowercase filenames.
+Note that `.pb` files are saved with `_upper` and `_lower` since some file systems do not distinguish between uppercase and lowercase filenames.

 ### `.pb` to `.npy`